yaelshteiman/autodesk-home-assignment/README.md

 ```sh
    https://autodesk-assignment-e0c7cdb33351.herokuapp.com/
    ```
-you will see `Cannot Get /` message on your browser, </br>
-due to the fact the `/` is not define as an endpoint of the service.
+you will see `Cannot Get /` message on your browser, due to the fact the `/` is not define as an endpoint of the service.

 ## Usage
 1. YouTube API videos service - </br>
-add `/videos` to the address above. </br> In case of a failure - an Error will be returned.
+add `/videos` to the address above. </br> In case of a failure - an error will be returned.
 <div align="center">
 <img src="https://i.ibb.co/zGL3p6x/videos.png" alt="videos">
 <br/> an example of one video-service endpoint usage